devshekhawat/rust-vs-js/README.md

-# Rust WebAssembly VS Javascipt Benchmark
+# Rust WebAssembly VS Javascript Benchmark

 This is a simple project that demonstrates how to use Rust and WebAssembly to benchmark a function compared to javascript.